-Good examples of Brian May’s use of the Deacy Amp for recording can be found in the following YouTube videos:
+A good example of Brian May’s use of the Deacy Amp for his trademark multi-layered guitar sounds on Queen recordings can be found in the following YouTube video:

-The second video shows a rare ‘live in the studio’ recording done at VH-1 studios in London during July 1998.
+The second video shows a rare ‘live in the studio’ recording done at VH-1 studios in London on 22nd May 1998.
 Several songs were recorded by Brian and his band at VH-1 shortly before a world tour to promote the album ‘Another World’.
-In this clip Brian plays my Red Special replica ‘Paul’ through the original Deacy Amp, and right from the first seconds you will hear the Deacy Amp’s unique tones:

 Lots of Deacy Amp rich guitar harmonies can be heard right from the opening seconds of Dreamers Ball.
-The Deacy Amp is used by Brian all through this fabulous song from Queen’s “Jazz” album, with his Vox AC30 occasionally added for contrast such as during the main guitar solo section:
+The amp was used by Brian all through this fabulous song from Queen’s “Jazz” album, with the Vox AC30 occasionally used for contrast such as during the main guitar solo section:

-My phone call interview with ‘Queen’ bass player John Deacon in July 1998:
+My phone call interview with ‘Queen’ bass player John Deacon on 22nd July 1998: